Parallel R#

 Spatial libraries with parallel support#

-If starting with a new code, the first option could be to look for spatial libraries that have parallelization already built in:
+If starting from scratch with new code, the first option would be to look for spatial libraries that have parallelization already built in:

 • terra has some functions in parallel for raster processing